-In recent weeks, several people have asked me for a copy of an article I wrote for The Practising Midwife on unassisted birth back in 2008.
-Here’s the text of that article, but please bear in mind that this was written very early on in the debate and there are newer references available, including research looking at the experiences of women who have made the decision to birth unassisted.
+In recent weeks, several people have asked me for the text of this article about freebirth, but please bear in mind that this was written very early on in the unassisted birth debate and there are newer references available, including research looking at the experiences of women who have made the decision to birth unassisted.

 It is the assumption of most people who live in modern, Western societies that, at some point after a woman becomes pregnant and before she gives birth, she will avail herself of the services of a professional birth attendant.
 Most often, her birth attendant will be working within organised maternity services.
 Yet, since the inception of professional birth attendance and organised maternity services, there have always been women who, for one reason or another, have given birth without professional assistance.

 There are probably as many reasons for women having unassisted births as there are women, but, as Gaskin (2003) pointed out, it is important that we distinguish between births that are intentionally unassisted and those that are unintentionally unassisted.
 The latter category is wide and it includes a huge range of women.
 Most of us have met the woman who went to every antenatal visit and class but whose baby arrived before her midwife did, and, if we haven’t met the women who didn’t know she was pregnant until she birthed her baby into the toilet, then we have read about her experience in the newspapers.
 Neither of these women necessarily wanted to birth without help.
 Nor did the young woman who suspected she was pregnant but was too scared to tell anybody, the woman who did not know whom to tell, perhaps because she faced barriers in language or understanding, or the woman who was bullied by someone else into not telling.